vanhoangkha/Networking-fundamentals/Day65_Software_Defined_Networking.md

-# 62. Mạng định nghĩa bằng phần mềm (SDN)
+# 62. NETWORK ĐỊNH NGHĨA BẰNG PHẦN MỀM (SDN)

 SD REVIEW

-- Mạng định nghĩa bằng phần mềm (SDN) is an approach to networking that centralizes the control plane into an application called a *controller*
+- Network định nghĩa bằng phần mềm (SDN) is an approach to networking that centralizes the control plane into an application called a *controller*
 - Traditional control planes use a distributed Kiến trúc
 - A SDN controller centralizes control plane functions like calculating routes
-- The controller can interact programmatically with the Mạng devices using APIs
+- The controller can interact programmatically with the Network devices using APIs
-- The SBI (South Bound Giao diện) is used for communications between the controller and the Mạng device it controls
+- The SBI (South Bound Interface) is used for communications between the controller and the Network device it controls
-- The NBI (North Bound Giao diện) is what allows us to interact with the controller with our scripts and applications
+- The NBI (North Bound Interface) is what allows us to interact with the controller with our scripts and applications

 SDN Kiến trúc